davidjosephhayes/spotticker/README.md

     $ sudo reboot

-<h3>(Work in Progress) Automatically boot into X Window System</h3>

-    $ No Idea yet :'(

-Currently, we'll have to log in once when the pi is turned on and it will (in theory) work forever.
-That being said, this step needs to be researched still.

 <h3>Disable mouse appearance on boot</h3>
 Next up, let's disable the mouse from appearing on Boot by installing the program 'unclutter'.